 - Transport of Marijuana (for sale) 2 pounds or more is a Class 2 Felony

 Penalties in cases involving drug crimes will be determined based on the nature and severity of the charge and generally will depend on the amount (weight) and type of drugs involved.
 Penalties can be harsher due to repeat offenses as well as other circumstances in a case so it is always advisable to consult with an experienced criminal defense attorney regarding the specifics of your case and the particular penalties you may be facing.

 Possession of Drug Paraphernalia generally refers to equipment, products, and materials, which are used to plant, cultivate, manufacture, produce, package or ingest drugs.
 This can include (but is not limited to) scales and balances; containers designed for storing or concealing drugs – including a simple plastic bag; hypodermic syringes, needles, and other objects intended to be used for injecting drugs into the body; water pipes and cocaine vials.
 (A.R.S. § 13-3415)Looking for an Attorney for a Drug Case in Phoenix, Arizona?

 Drug crimes can carry significant penalties, including sizeable fines and lengthy jail or prison terms, if convicted.
 Mr. Buckallew has extensive experience in handling all types of Drug Crimes in courts throughout Maricopa County, including most City Courts as well as the Maricopa County Superior Court.
 He prides himself in personally handling his cases from start to finish to ensure each client receives personal focus and attention to their case throughout the process.
 Arrange a free consultation to discuss your case by calling the Law Offices of Trent R. Buckallew, PC.

-Contact a Tempe drug crime attorney at the Firm who is committed to providing a professional and aggressive defense in your case.
+Contact a Phoenix drug crime attorney at the Firm who is committed to providing a professional and aggressive defense in your case.